elyra-ai/elyra/docs/source/user_guide/enhanced-script-support.md

 -->
 # Enhanced Script Support

-Elyra provides **Enhanced Script Support** where Python and R scripts can be developed and executed.
+Elyra provides **Enhanced Script Support** where Python, R and Scala scripts can be edited and executed.
 It also leverages the **Hybrid Runtime Support** to enable running these scripts in remote environments.

 ![Enhanced Python Support](../images/python-editor.gif)

-The execution of these scripts leverages the available Python and R based Kernels.
+The execution of these scripts leverages the available Python, R and Scala based kernels.
 This enables users to run their scripts in different configurations and environments.

+Debugging Python scripts is now available as an experimental feature, where users no longer need the extra steps of enabling it by opening a console for the editor, or switching to a general-purpose IDE.

 Elyra also allows submitting a Python and R scripts as a single node pipeline for execution in a Kubeflow Pipelines or Apache Airflow environment in the cloud.
 This feature is accessible when the Elyra [AI Pipelines](../user_guide/pipelines.md) extension is also enabled.